Skip to content

 Concurrent-drain rejection :rf.epoch/restore-during-drain restore-epoch was called while the frame's run-to-completion drain is still in flight (per 002 §Run-to-completion dispatch).
 Restore is rejected; the user retries after settle. {:frame <id>, :epoch-id <id>}

 Note on the unknown-frame row.
-Five of the six failures fire under the reserved :rf.epoch/* namespace; the sixth (Unknown frame) rides the framework-wide :rf.error/no-such-handler op-type with :kind :frame because it is a registry-lookup failure that predates the restore call (the same op-type fires for any registrar lookup that names a missing frame).
+Six of the seven failures fire under the reserved :rf.epoch/* namespace; the remaining one (Unknown frame) rides the framework-wide :rf.error/no-such-handler op-type with :kind :frame because it is a registry-lookup failure that predates the restore call (the same op-type fires for any registrar lookup that names a missing frame).
 A pair tool routing restore failures should therefore match on either :rf.epoch/* or (:rf.error/no-such-handler ∧ :kind = :frame) to catch the full failure surface; the audit-found drift between the reserved-namespace prose and the table's heterogeneous first row is preserved-by-design, not a contradiction.

 Restore caveat.
 Even a successful restore rewinds app-db only; effects already fired (HTTP requests sent, navigation pushed, localStorage written) are not reversed.
 Pair-shaped tools surface this caveat in their UI before applying a restore.

 Production elision.
-Per 009 §Production builds the trace surface, schema validation, registrar trace emit, and epoch-history machinery share a single compile-time gate (re-frame.interop/debug-enabled?, alias of goog.DEBUG); production builds (:advanced + goog.DEBUG=false) elide all of it.
-CI's npm run test:elision job (Spec 009 §Production-elision verification) asserts the contract holds for every gated surface, including the epoch-history primitives once they land.
+Per 009 §Production builds and API §Tracing — re-frame.interop/debug-enabled? row, the trace surface, schema validation, registrar trace emit, and epoch-history machinery share a single gate — re-frame.interop/debug-enabled?.
+On CLJS the gate is an alias of goog.DEBUG and production builds (:advanced + goog.DEBUG=false) elide every gated branch via Closure DCE; on JVM the same name is a ns-load-time def driven by -Dre-frame.debug=false / RE_FRAME_DEBUG=false (per 009 §JVM builds).
+Setting either disables epoch-history capture and the restore surface entirely.
+CI's npm run test:elision job (Spec 009 §Production-elision verification) asserts the CLJS DCE contract holds for every gated surface, including the epoch-history primitives once they land; the JVM gate is covered by epoch_jvm_prod_gate_test.clj and interop_debug_gate_test.clj.

 Worked example: walking history and restoring